 Continuing Education Opportunities for Counselors in New Mexico

-- New Mexico Counseling Association: The NMCA offers continuing education resources which meet the requirements for New Mexico counseling licensure.
-The association offers CE opportunities throughout the year, and attendees at the annual conference can also earn CE credits.
+- New Mexico Counseling Association The NMCA offers continuing education resources that meet the requirements for New Mexico counseling licensure.
+The association offers these opportunities throughout the year, and attendees at the annual conference can also earn continuing education credits.

-- University of New Mexico: The Counselor Education program at the University of New Mexico meets the requirements for continuing education credit toward New Mexico counseling licensure.
-The program offers courses toward an MA and Ph.D. in counseling, with specializations in school counseling and clinical mental health counseling.
+- University of New Mexico The Counselor Education program at the University of New Mexico offers classes that meet requirements for continuing education credits toward New Mexico counseling licensure.
+The program offers courses that can be applied toward an MA or Ph.D. in counseling, with specializations in school counseling and clinical mental health counseling.

-- At Health: Approved by the APA and the New Mexico Board of Counseling and Therapy Practice, At Health offers online CE opportunities for counselors.
-In New Mexico, counselors may complete up to 12 of their 40 required CE credits online.
-At Health offers over 138 course options for counselors.
+- At Health At Health offers online continuing education opportunities for counselors.
+In New Mexico, counselors may complete up to 12 of their 40 required continuing education credits online.
+At Health boasts over 138 course options for counselors.

-- New Mexico Counseling and Therapy Practice Board: The board provides information on licensure requirements, renewal, and continuing education.
+- New Mexico Counseling and Therapy Practice Board This board provides information on licensure requirements, renewal, and continuing education.
 Counselors can also renew their license online.

-- New Mexico School Counselors Association: The association, a state affiliate of the American School Counselors Association, helps school counselors with professional development and advocacy.
+- New Mexico School Counselors Association This association — a state affiliate of the American School Counselors Association — helps school counselors by providing professional development opportunities and advocacy.

-- New Mexico Career Development Association: The association helps counselors advance their careers through free workshops, trainings, job market advice, and conferences, which can particularly help people considering a career in counseling.
+- New Mexico Career Development Association This association helps counselors advance their careers through free workshops, trainings, job market advice, and conferences.

-- American Counseling Association: Counselors benefit from the resources offered by the ACA, including professional guidelines, continuing education resources, and counseling publications.
-The continuing education resources include free CE, CE approval guidelines, and licensure requirements.
-The ACA also provides a career center for job seekers.
+- American Counseling Association ACA provides many resources, including professional guidelines, continuing education opportunities, and counseling publications.
+ACA also provides a career center for job seekers.

-- American Association of Marriage and Family Therapy: A professional organization for marriage and family therapists, the association provides access to online education and training resources, offers networking opportunities, and publishes research to help professionals stay up-to-date in the field.
+- American Association for Marriage and Family Therapy AAMFT provides access to online education and training resources.
+It also offers networking opportunities and publishes research to help professionals stay up to date in the field.